 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-The floors are of suspended timber construction with solid flooring in the rear outshoot.
+The floors are of solid and suspended timber construction with fitted coverings.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.